juanpablozunigahidalgo/manifestare.github.io/manifestare/README.md

 #Guide

-This is an experimental website to display reflections of life.
+This is an experimental website.
+To display reflections of life.
+It is written in react-typescript framework.

+It runs as image on github pages.
+The adress is www.manifestare.art .

 It is a hyper simple website front end wise.
 But over complicated back end wise.

-Such code calls a data base that displays quotes or reflections.

-Such reflections are stored in JsonObject free data tier in jsonbin.io.
+The logic.
+Quotes are stored in a data-base at jsonbin.io.
 Access controlled.
+Data limit.

+The website call such quotes with axios.
+By using controlled access.
+Json object read quotes and author.

+After the quotes are called.
+The quotes are displayed with Typed.js.

-The messages are read.
-Also.
-The code plays optionally songs.
-With Redux Store.
-It controls play state.
+Optionally.
+The website plays songs.
+Redux Store - controls play state.
+The songs are "la paloma" or "romanza".

 Why I did this?.
 To explore cloud capabilities.
 And keep learning.

-And I think is just cool.
+I think it is pretty cool to be honest.
+I love learning and applying technologies.
+Dude.
+Take this code and copy as much as you want.

 Hope you like it.
 Otherwise.
 Respectfully dimiss it.

 Juan Pablo.
-www.manifestare.art